2004 National A Division Football League: Formation

 In August 2003, the PFF came under new management, as the politician Faisal Saleh Hayat took over.
 Under the new management, the Pakistan Football Federation phased out the group stage based National Football Championship, and in 2004 introduced the National A Division Football League, With the inception of the newly formed league, provincial and divisional teams were phased out from the top tier and continued their participation in the National Games of Pakistan.
 In contrast, departmental and armed forces teams remained active in the new league format.

 After completion of the season in October 2004, PFF launched the second tier PFF League.
 In the next 2005 season of the top tier, the National A Division Football League was renamed to the Pakistan Premier League.

 Venues

-The inaugural 2004 National A Division League was staged in hub rounds rather than strict club-specific home stadiums; Rawalpindi used Army Stadium and KRL Stadium, Islamabad round used Naval Sports Complex, with PTCL hosting in the twin cities.
+The inaugural 2004 National A Division League was staged in hub rounds rather than strict club-specific home stadiums; Rawalpindi used Army Stadium and KRL Football Stadium, Islamabad round used Naval Sports Complex, with PTCL hosting in the twin cities.
 The Lahore round used Punjab Stadium, the Karachi round used KMC Stadium and Aga Khan Gymkhana Ground, a Quetta round followed later.